reasonml/reason-native/docs/pastel/index.md

 **Colors**:

-- Ensure you have configured your terminal color scheme so that "bright" colors are noticibly different than non-bright colors.
+- Ensure you have configured your terminal color scheme so that "bright" colors are noticeably different than non-bright colors.
 - Background color isn't the same thing as "black".
 If using a dark color scheme, ensure that both "black" and "bright black" are different from "background", and different from each other.
 Similarly, "white" is not the